cocotb/cocotb/documentation/source/troubleshooting.rst

 ============================

 This error can occur on Linux, and will raise ``ImportError: /some/libstdc++.so.6: version `GLIBCXX_3.4.XX' not found``.
-This occurs because an older non-C++11 version of libstdc++ is being loaded by the simulator or cocotb.
+This occurs because an older non-C++11 version of ``libstdc++`` is being loaded by the simulator or cocotb.
 It is usually an issue with your environment, but sometimes can occur when using a very old version of certain simulators.

 Check your environment
 ----------------------

 To see if your environment is the issue, look at the value of the :envvar:`LD_LIBRARY_PATH` environment variable.
-Ensure the first path in the colon-deliminated list is the path to the libstdc++ that shipped with the compiler you used to build cocotb.
+Ensure the first path in the colon-delimited list is the path to the ``libstdc++`` that shipped with the compiler you used to build cocotb.

 .. code:: shell